teko424/eksisozluk-entries/README_en.md

 # eksisozluk entries
 ## To use it, you need to install `requests`, `lxml` and `BeautifulSoup4` libraries.
-> Type these below in cmd:
+> Type these below in cmd(if you have, ignore this part):
 ```sh
 pip install requests
 pip install lxml